onzfonz/comp227/src/content/8/en/part8b.md

 Let's return to the basic idea of TypeScript.
 TypeScript expects all globally-used code to be typed, as it does for your code when your project has a reasonable configuration.
 The TypeScript library itself contains only typings for the code of the TypeScript package.
-It is possible to write your own typings for a library, but that is rarely needed - since the TypeScript community has done it for us!
+It is possible to write custom typings for a library, but that is rarely needed - since the TypeScript community has done it for us!

 As with npm, the TypeScript world also celebrates open-source code.
 The community is active and continuously reacting to updates and changes in commonly-used npm packages.